-- 7. As general guidance, Members will be eligible for travelling and subsistence allowances or carer's allowances when there has been attendance at meetings of the Council, its Executive, committees and working groups of which a councillor is a member.
-Other meetings authorised in advance by the Executive Head of Corporate, the Executive or the relevant committee, such as site visits, are also eligible together with certain other meetings and seminars etc. which are considered by the Executive Head of Corporate to be of strategic importance. - 8.
-Examples of activities regarded as approved duties for Members receiving a special responsibility allowance are as follows: - (i) Briefing of political group leaders by Chief Executive or other senior officers - (ii) Chairmen and vice-chairmen briefings for committee meetings. - (iii) Briefings by senior officers on issues, as chairmen/vice-chairmen or portfolio holder. - 9.
+- 8. As general guidance, Members will be eligible for travelling and subsistence allowances or carer's allowances when there has been attendance at meetings of the Council, its Executive, committees and working groups of which a councillor is a member.
+Other meetings authorised in advance by the Head of Legal & Democratic Services, the Executive or the relevant committee, such as site visits, are also eligible together with certain other meetings and seminars etc. which are considered by the Head of Legal & Democratic Services to be of strategic importance. - 9.
+Examples of activities regarded as approved duties for Members receiving a special responsibility allowance are as follows: - (i) Briefing of political group leaders by Chief Executive or other senior officers. - (ii) Chairmen and vice-chairmen briefings for committee meetings. - (iii) Briefings by senior officers on issues, as chairmen/vice-chairmen or portfolio holder. - 10.
 Additionally, where a Member has been appointed as the Council's representative on an outside body, travelling expenses, where attendance has involved a journey or journeys totalling in excess of 3 miles, will be met.
-If a Member becomes a representative of that outside organisation on a further body, the similar travelling expenses will be met. - 10.
+If a Member becomes a representative of that outside organisation on a further body, the similar travelling expenses will be met. - 11.
 All Members will be entitled to claim travelling expenses on the following basis:

-- (i) if a Member is permanently resident outside the Borough, he or she may use that address as the starting point for the journey, save that Members may only claim travelling costs from the Borough boundary in respect of meetings held at Surrey Heath House (or any other "official" location); - (ii) if a Member temporarily resides outside the Borough, subject to the prior agreement of the Executive Head of Corporate, after consultation with the Leader of the Council, that address may be used as the basis for travelling expense claims for the duration of the period of temporary residence: - (iii) if a Member works outside the Borough but lives within it, return travelling expenses for meetings at Surrey Heath House may only be claimed to and from the Members' home.
+- if a Member is permanently resident outside the Borough, he or she may use that address as the starting point for the journey, save that Members may only claim travelling costs from the Borough boundary in respect of meetings held at Surrey Heath House (or any other "official" location); - (ii) if a Member temporarily resides outside the Borough, subject to the prior agreement of the Head of Legal & Democratic Services, after consultation with the Leader of the Council, that address may be used as the basis for travelling expense claims for the duration of the period of temporary residence; - (iii) if a Member works outside the Borough but lives within it, return travelling expenses for meetings at Surrey Heath House may only be claimed to and from the Members' home.